Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 I receive emails from wives who are working hard to make a difficult marriage work.
 Unfortunately, some of their actions are not helping their relationships.

-A few years ago, I listened to a man who had strayed away from his family through an affair.
-He confessed that the best thing his wife did for their marriage was to take the kids and move in with her parents.
+A few years ago, I listened to a man who had an affair.
+He confessed that the best thing his wife did for their marriage was to take the kids and go back to her parents.

 He said, “She showed me that she could live without me.”

-I am not suggesting you run out if your husband has had an affair (yes, affairs can happen even in the early years of marriage).
+I am not suggesting you will automatically leave your home if your husband has had an affair (yes, affairs can happen even in the early years of marriage and yes separation is also a healthy path).

 2. Welcome stretching.

-So I am learning to cheer him happily, without feeling like I have to be his Holy Ghost.
-We are a team, and I share my thoughts and opinions.
-Too much in fact.
+So I am learning to cheer him happily, without feeling like I have to be his God.
+As long as we’re talking about it, planning together, figuring out life as a team, considering each others opinions and thoughts, we are good.

-But ultimately I realize that whatever God puts in his heart to do, He will help him achieve it.
+Ultimately I realize that whatever God puts in his (or mine) heart to do, He will help us achieve it.

 Will you join me in prayer?